Skip to main content

 Best Mac for running local LLMs in 2026

-Apple's unified memory architecture has quietly become the best option for running really large local LLMs — specifically because a Mac Studio M3 Ultra with 512GB RAM is the only consumer-tier device that holds a 405B model in memory without quantization pain.
+Apple's unified memory architecture has quietly become the best option for running really large local LLMs — specifically because a Mac Studio M3 Ultra with 512GB RAM is the only consumer-tier device that holds a 405B model at q3–q4 quants entirely in memory.

 The one-number answer